gitgraeme/mbox2mongoview/README.md

 - Optional browser caching (IndexedDB) is available, but only if the user enables it before upload.
 Cached data remains local to the user's browser and is never transmitted elsewhere.
 - No email data is ever sent to third-party services; all processing is local to your environment.
 - Intended for internal/private use only.
 Use with sensitive data at your own discretion.

+## Technical Details

+- **Backend:**

+  - Node.js + Express (in `server/`)
+  - Uses `mailparser` for robust .mbox parsing
+  - Supports .mbox files directly or .zip files containing .mbox files
+  - No use of abandonware (e.g., `mbox` npm package)
+  - CORS enabled for local development
+  - 30MB upload limit enforced via `multer`
+  - All parsing and grouping logic is in-memory

+- **Frontend:**
+  - React + Vite + TypeScript (in `client/`)
+  - Material UI (MUI) for layout and components
+  - Drag-and-drop and file picker for .mbox or .zip upload
+  - Threaded email navigation with attachment download
+  - Print styles for PDF export
+  - Uses IndexedDB (via `idb`) for optional large-data caching

 ## Credits